 The museum draws inspiration from the artworks of Gerhard Marcks, the museum’s nickname, who was a graphic artist and sculptor.
 The museum’s building was built with the Wilhelm Wagenfeld House around the early 1800s.
 Initially, both buildings were meant to be gatehouses and prisons.

 The building that would become the Gerhard Marcks Museum and the Wilhelm Wagenfeld House was designed by Friedrich Moritz Stamm, an architect.
 In 1991, the museum underwent some reconstruction processes, led by Peter Schnorrenberger, and this design is the current look of the museum.

 The museum primarily showcases contemporary collections (sculptures), including the very works of Marcks.
 About four hundred sculptures, one thousand two hundred prints, and twelve thousand drawings of Marcks are held in the museum.

-The museum has both permanent and temporary exhibitions, which are changed over time.
-Entry to the museum is not free, but there are special days that call for free entry.
+The museum has permanent and temporary exhibitions, which have changed over time.
+Entry to the museum is not free, but special days call for free entry.